-The sound pounded in the half-elf’s ears as reality spread over her, and the hard ground beneath made every bone ache.
+The noise pounded in the half-elf’s ears as reality spread over her, and the hard ground beneath made every bone ache.

 What is that sound, and why am I lying on the floor?
 She thought.

 Three males lay on the ground nearby.
 One of them, a very large, muscular, and earthy looking half-orc was dressed in furs and patchwork leather armor, which covered most of his pale gray-blue skin.
 His greasy, black hair laid haphazardly pulled to the back of his head and two small tusks protruded from his mouth, displaying his orcish heritage.
-At least he didn’t bear the wide nose and wiry hair of an orc, instead his nose bent in the middle like a beak.
+At least he didn’t bear the wide nose and wiry mane of an orc, instead his nose bent in the middle like a beak.

 What in the abyss am I doing near a half-orc?
 Anything involving those brutes always means violence.

-Alisandra got to her feet and drew a small dagger hidden in her knee-high boot, and then moved towards the barrels at the back of the alley.
-The leather of her corseted jerkin creaked with the movement, and she froze for a heartbeat, fearing the sound would rouse one of the men.
+Alisandra got to her feet, drew a small dagger hidden in her knee-high boot, and then moved towards the stockpile at the end of the alley.
+The leather of her corseted jerkin creaked with the movement, and she froze for a heartbeat, fearing the sound might rouse one of the men.
 But if the constant loud crashing didn’t wake them, then she could do little to rival the noise.
-So she moved as quickly as possible and ducked behind the barrels, while the layered, knee-length strips of leather from her skirt, flapped against her gray linen pants, and she ducked behind a stout cask that smelled like salted pork.
+So she sprinted over to the barrels, while the layered, knee-length strips of leather from her skirt, flapped against her gray linen pants, and she ducked behind a stout cask that smelled like salted pork.